bwl21/zupfnoter/README.md

 # Licencse

-This software is licensed under dual license MIT and Commercial
+This software is licensed under dual license GPL and Commercial

 # Open issues